How to install WSL on Windows 10 (2024)

 5. Continue with the Linux distro setup as necessary.

-Once you complete the steps, the required Linux components will automatically install the latest version of the Ubuntu Linux distribution.
+Once you complete the steps, Windows Subsystem for Linux will install on your computer with the latest version of the Ubuntu Linux distribution since it’s the default behavior.

 Install WSL with specific distro